scperkins/EJEHardenberg.github.io/public/writing/political/drone-and-privacy-law.md

 In my mind there's a much larger reason why the bill has such a low chance to pass.
-The government enjoys having an unprecedented amount of ability in surveillance tactics and don't want to give it up.
+The government enjoys having an unprecedented amount of ability in surveillance tactics and doesn't want to give it up.
 After all, this type of thing can be used [for good].
 However, they're not always [effective]

 <blockquote>